LIX: Implicitly Infusing Spatial Geometric Prior Knowledge into Visual Semantic Segmentation for Autonomous Driving: Related Work

 \subsection{RGB-X Semantic Segmentation}

-According to the data-fusion stage, state-of-the-art (SoTA) RGB-X semantic segmentation approaches can be grouped into three classes: early fusion, intermediate fusion, and late fusion \cite{zhang2021deep}.
-Early fusion approaches generally combine RGB images and X data at the input level.
+According to the data-fusion stage, state-of-the-art (SoTA) RGB-X semantic segmentation networks can be grouped into three classes: early-fusion, intermediate-fusion, and late-fusion networks \cite{zhang2021deep}.
+Early-fusion approaches generally combine RGB and X images at the input level.
 Such a straightforward yet simplistic data-fusion strategy has limitations in capturing a deep understanding of the environment \cite{zhang2021deep}.
-In contrast, intermediate fusion approaches \cite{fan2020sne-roadseg,wang2021sne} typically extract heterogeneous features from RGB images and X data using duplex encoders.
+In contrast, intermediate-fusion approaches \cite{fan2020sne-roadseg,wang2021sne} typically extract heterogeneous features from RGB and X images using duplex encoders.
 These features are subsequently fused within the encoder to fully exploit their inherent characteristics.
-Late fusion approaches \cite{ha2017mfnet,valada2017adapnet,cheng2017locality} are similar to intermediate-level methods and use two parallel encoders (one for RGB images and one for X data) to extract heterogeneous features.
-However, these methods primarily focus on feature fusion within the decoder.
-In this paper, we utilize two representative networks, namely SNE-RoadSeg \cite{fan2020sne-roadseg} (a computationally intensive network performing intermediate feature-fusion) and MFNet \cite{ha2017mfnet} (a lightweight network performing late feature-fusion) to comprehensively validate the effectiveness of our proposed LIX framework.
+Similar to intermediate-fusion methods, late-fusion approaches \cite{ha2017mfnet,valada2017adapnet,cheng2017locality} use two parallel encoders (one for RGB images and one for X data) to extract heterogeneous features.
+However, these methods primarily focus on data fusion within the decoder.
+In this article, we utilize two representative data-fusion models as our baseline networks, namely SNE-RoadSeg \cite{fan2020sne-roadseg} (a computationally intensive, intermediate-fusion network) and MFNet \cite{ha2017mfnet} (a lightweight, late-fusion network), to comprehensively validate the effectiveness of our proposed LIX framework.